 Why did you start the project?

-I started the One Million Stars to End Violence project in 2012 as a personal response to a local tragedy.
-I wanted to find a way of bringing people together to support each other, not only in times of crisis but every day.
-I was inspired by the words of Dr Martin Luther King Jnr, of being light and love in our communities.
-I sent a message out on social media and invited the world to join me in weaving one million stars and to create an installation by 2018.
+I wanted to focus on community connectedness and positive social impact on a daily basis and not just during times of crisis or tragedy.
+I was inspired by my local community and the words of Dr Martin Luther King Jnr, of being light and love in our communities.
+I sent a message out on social media and invited the people to join me in weaving one million stars and to create an installation by 2018.

 In 2016, I partnered with the Queensland Government and together we made the One Million Stars installation dream a reality, as part of Festival 2018 in Brisbane during the Gold Coast 2018 Commonwealth Games.